shan-weiqiang/shan-weiqiang.github.io/_posts/2025-06-14-protobuf-reflection.md

 tags: [programming]
 ---

-I talked about types in [Type system and language bindings](https://shan-weiqiang.github.io/2024/07/14/understanding-types.html).
-Today I go deep into one specific type system: Google Protocol Buffers(GPB).
-GPB support introspection, reflection, dynamic type, dynamic data.
-However, I do not consider GPB a true dynamic typing system and I will talk about why after we have a deep look at how GPB works.
+I talked about types in [Type systems](https://shan-weiqiang.github.io/2024/07/14/understanding-types.html).
+Today I go deeper into one specific type system: Google Protocol Buffers(GPB).
+GPB provides static interpreter(*protoc* compiler) and also support dynamic interpreter functionality through library.
+However, GPB is NOT dynamic typing system.

 * toc
 {:toc}

 ## GPB Workflow

-The main workflow starts from *proto* definition files and *protoc* compiler will compile them into C++ types, which user will use directly.
+The main workflow starts from *proto* definition files and the static interpreter *protoc* compiler will compile them into C++ types, which user will use directly.
 The process can be illustrated like following:

 ![alt text](/assets/images/workflow.png)